Sustainable Forest Management

 7,066 FSC® NC-CW/FM-003093 Prefferd by Nature

 Securing superior seedlings is a crucial first step toward sustainable forest management.
 Stable production of superior seedlings enables appropriate forest establishment.
 Sumitomo Forestry was the first to modernize seedling production.
-We are contributing to the sustainability of forest resources and active resource production through efforts such as the construction of greenhouse-type cultivation facilities with proper environmental management.
+We are contributing to the sustainability of forest resources and active resource production through facility-based nursery seedlings cultivated in under appropriate environmental management.
 In Japan, in fiscal 2019, we opened our sixth production facility in Minamiaizu Town, Fukushima Prefecture, which is capable of producing 1.9 million seedlings per year and supplying them to our own company-owned forests as well as to national forests and privately-owned forests throughout Japan.
 Overseas, in Indonesia and Papua New Guinea, we produce our own seedlings for planting.
 Our sustainable forest management garden vegetation, cultivates, harvests, and reforestation in New Zealand and every other region where we do business.

 The Sumitomo Forestry Group manages a total of approximately 48,000 hectares of company-owned forests in Japan and a total of around 240,000 hectares of company-owned planted forest area overseas.
 We strive to maintain and improve the forest's public benefits by implementing appropriate management for forest growth in these forests, such as afforestation, clear underbush, pruning, and thinning.